dotnet/docs/docs/core/tools/dotnet-remove-package.md

 ## Description

-The `dotnet remove package` command provides a convenient option to remove a NuGet package reference from a project.
+The `dotnet remove package` command removes a NuGet package reference from a project.

 ## Arguments

 `PROJECT`

 Specifies the project file.
-If not specified, the command will search the current directory for one.
+If not specified, the command searches the current directory for one.

 `PACKAGE_NAME`